12 Things Teachers Worry About Today

 7. Language and other communication and cultural barriers

 Our demographics have changed dramatically and now teachers will tell you that the number of students in their classes that qualify for ESL services is much higher than it has been in the past.
 ESL (or ESOL) stands for English for Speakers of Other Languages.
-Teaching ESL students requires a great deal of sensitivity regarding their proficiency with English.
-Their success depends much upon the teacher’s ability to create “comprehensible input” – to explain or present content in a way that makes sense to the learner at their current level of understanding.
+Teaching ESL students requires a great deal of sensitivity regarding their proficiency in English.
+Their success depends much upon the teacher’s ability to create ‘comprehensible input’–to explain or present content in a way that makes sense to the learner at their current level of understanding.

 8. Using data to improve student learning